 - Also available on Touch Skin Care, $30

 This cruelty-free body lotion works wonders on KP bumps and redness.
 With a powerful one-two punch of glycolic and salicylic acids, this lotion gently exfoliates away any texture on your skin with repeated use.
 It's also packed with antioxidants like vitamin E and emollients like soja oil that leave your skin smoother and softer to the touch.
 Nearly 500 Amazon reviewers sing its praises when it comes to minimizing the symptoms of keratosis pilaris.

-What fans say: "I've used a lot of products to deal with my Keratosis Pilaris.
+According to a fan: "I've used a lot of products to deal with my Keratosis Pilaris.
 Touch is my favorite.
 I've been using this along with with the matching Touch KP Exfoliating Wash for about a month, and I'm really pleased.
 The KP isn't totally gone, but it's so much better, and I feel confident that it will continue to improve.
 The skin that isn't affected by KP is super soft, which is a really nice benefit.
 Also, Touch is cruelty-free, which is a non-negotiable for me.”

 Dr. Faiyaaz Kalimullah and Dr. Kevin Cavanaugh, board-certified dermatologists at the Center for Dermatology and Aesthetic Medicine in Chicago